AVEVA/CONNECT-data-services-developer-docs/content/communities/community-add-clients.md

 # Add clients to a community

 Clients are applications that act on behalf of users and allow programmatic access from APIs to shared data and resources.
-The `Community Details` page lets you add clients.
-You can only add [client-credentials clients](xref:ccClients) to a community.
+The `Community Details` page lets you add existing clients to a community.
+You can only add [client-credentials clients](xref:ccClients) from your own tenant.

 ## Prerequisites